|

-September 10, 2021: Hurricane Larry (41 Photos)
+September 10, 2021: Hurricane Larry (41 Photos) |

-Thursday evening I gave mark a hand to secure his new camper and campsite in Pouch Cove.
+Thursday evening I gave French a hand to secure his new camper and campsite in Pouch Cove.
 This included cleaning and drawing in all three slides, putting outdoor furniture away, securing storage sheds and finally strapping together items that wouldn't fit inside into one large mass.

 I cut the siding with a large hole saw and test fit the box.
-I then removed it, installed a wire anchor, siliconed the perimeter of entire 4" opening and properly fastened the box in place.
+I then removed it, installed a proper wire anchor, siliconed the perimeter of entire 4" opening and properly fastened the box in place.

 I reinstalled the light fixture and ran another bead of silicone sealant around the outer edge of the fixture.
 With that project complete I went on to touch up caulking on other outdoor fixtures, electrical boxes and doors.